gatsbyjs/gatsby/docs/docs/recipes.md

 - Learn how to pull unstructured data into Gatsby sites in [Using Unstructured Data](/docs/using-unstructured-data/)
 - Learn when and how to use GraphQL and source plugins for more complex Gatsby sites in [Querying data with GraphQL](/docs/querying-with-graphql/)

+## Gatsby project structure

+Read the [Gatsby project structure](/docs/gatsby-project-structure/) guide for a tour of the folders and files you may see inside a Gatsby project.

 ## Using a starter